Skip to main content

 Consumption

-Food intake should meet nutritional needs, as well as food preferences.
+Food intake must meet nutritional needs, but also food preferences.

 Biological use of foods, which link nutritional status and health, provides the accepted definition of food insecurity, in other words, insufficient food intake — whether temporary during a crisis — seasonal — due to farm production — or chronic — when ongoing —.
 In 2013, the FAO launched the Voices of the Hungry and established The Food Insecurity Experience Scale (FIES) that measures the access of people and homes to food.
 The levels are as follows: